-- Investments in cash and equivalents (Guaranteed Investment Certificates and Government Bonds) of approximately \$7.1 million.
-This excludes funds held in trust. - Accounts receivable of approximately \$3.8 million.
+- Investments in cash and cash equivalents (Guaranteed Investment Certificates and Government Bonds) of approximately \$8.4 million.
+This excludes funds held in trust for shareholders relating to prior distributions', Court ordered holdbacks or other settlements. - Accounts receivable of approximately \$2.4 million.
 The majority of the balance consists of the balance due from the sale of two (2) portfolio investments.
-In addition the balance includes accrued interest on marketable securities and portfolio investments. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$8.4 million.
+In addition, the balance includes accrued interest on marketable securities and portfolio investments. - Net carrying value of the remaining Crocus portfolio of investees of approximately \$8.3 million.
 The portfolio valuation is primarily carried at the June 28, 2005 value which was derived from the external valuations completed after Crocus ceased trading in December 2004.